-After splurging during the holidays, we're all about free things to do during the winter.
-Lucky for us, that happens to include wandering through art museums and exploring the swamp by the light of the full moon.
+After splurging during the holidays, we're all about free things to do during the rest of winter.
+Lucky for us, that happens to include wandering through art museums and exploring the beauty of the swamp on a Saturday morning.
 So, if you don't want to spend the next few months hibernating, here are 10 things for $10 or less to do in Augusta and the region.
 You can also check out our Free Things to Do page for more year-round suggestions!

 Local Pro Tip: Comfort Food = Messy Food.
 Make sure you grab plenty of napkins for your Drive-In Dinner night!